aleshaleksey/fansys23/09-races.md

   - A single template level can increase fly or cosmic speed by no more than 20ft or 40ft respectively.
 - Improve fly speed rating from "poor" -> "average".
 - A passive or active (C class) ability with no prerequisites (eg water breathing).
-- Gain one of the following senses: "heat-sense", "keen-senses: Sight".
+- Gain one of the following senses: "Low-light vision", "heat-sense", "keen-senses: Sight".
   - When this enhancement is a graded ability (eg "[Heat Sense](06-abilities.md#heat-sense-i-v)"), it is always taken at 2nd level (eg "Heat Sense II").
 In this case increasing it by a further level costs a single point.
 - Remove the "sleep" necessity.